getify/Functional-Light-JS/ch7.md

 This book is about "functional light" programming in JavaScript, and this is one of those cases where I diverge from the core FP crowd.

 I think variable reassignment can be quite useful and, when used approriately, quite readable in its explicitness.
-It's certainly been by experience that debugging is a lot easier when you can insert a `debugger` or breakpoint, or track a watch expression.
+It's certainly been my experience that debugging is a lot easier when you can insert a `debugger` or breakpoint, or track a watch expression.

 ### Cloning State